DanielLevi/MyConfig/README.md

 # MyConfig
-Separating private credentials from Github using config Files
+Keeping private credentials off Github using config file

 Exploring using a config file in conjunction with .gitignore to upload coding projects to git while keeping important data/credentials private.